 Questions to Ask Your Orthodontist

-You’re going to see him a lot over the course of your treatment, so find someone you’re comfortable with.
+You’re going to see them a lot over the course of your treatment, so find someone you’re comfortable with.

-Here are few things to find out at your first visit:
+Here are a few things to find out at your first visit:

 - What options will work for my teeth?